1Gift3/Python_Programs/PY4E/Ex_02_03/README.md

 # WHAT
-# This program calculates gross pay of youthe User.
+# This program calculates gross pay for you git add .the User.
 # The program prompts you the user for hours and rate per hour
 # It then continues on to calculate the gross
 # - Now to compute the gross pay, it multiplies total hours worked and the rate.